Garden of Shadows: Part II

 As months pass, Olivia begins to think of Christopher as another son and is heartbroken when Alicia suddenly and quietly leaves with him after the birth of a daughter.
 However, Olivia is soon enraged when she discovers that Malcolm has named his new child Corinne (her name is spelled "Corrine" in the V.C.
 Andrews-penned original novels), after his mother, and plans to oversee her upbringing.
 He acts like an only parent to the young Corinne, often overriding attempts by Olivia to raise her to be a proper young woman.
 Olivia still does what she can to be a mother to Corinne, and takes joy in their relationship.

 In the years that pass, Corinne grows up into a happy but spoiled girl and Malcolm continues to be emotionally distant from his sons and wife.
-He often criticizes the boys to Olivia and is upset that Joel exhibits little interest in his business, though Mal seems to be willing to follow in his father's footsteps.
 Mal dies in a motorcycling accident when he rides off a cliff near Foxworth Hall.
 Later John Amos, Olivia's cousin, is hired as butler and he incorporates religion into the household.
-Joel soon leaves on a tour of Europe with a professional orchestra—against his father's wishes—and receives fame in several European newspapers.
-Olivia is proud of Joel, but Malcolm dismisses Joel's path as frivolous and an embarrassment to the family.
-Beneath the criticism is worry for his son and disappointment in his choice to leave Foxworth Hall.
+Joel soon leaves on a tour of Europe with a professional orchestra—against his father's wishes and is praised in several European newspapers.